Central PA Humane Society announces temporary closure due to disease

 Because the shelter dogs they usually feature are under quarantine, this year’s parade featured pets in foster care and those who’d already been adopted.

-“Quarantining is the first step and then no dogs who are un-vaccinated or semi vaccinated are going to be allowed in the grassy areas and then the whole shelter is going to go through a decontamination process.”- Dr. Kayla Whitfield
+“Quarantining is the first step,” said Dr. Kayla Whitfield, veterinarian and CPHS Board Member said.
+“Then no dogs who are un-vaccinated or semi-vaccinated are going to be allowed in the grassy areas and then the whole shelter is going to go through a decontaminating process.”

 Other shelter dogs who would have been on display tonight will have to wait a little longer before they can be adopted.